-What are the differences between Uber and Lyft Accidents compared to other motor vehicle accidents?
-What Are Common Causes for Uber and Lyft Accidents?
-Who is Liable for Uber and Lyft Accident?
-Who Will Pay for Damages in Uber or Lyft Accident?
-Do I need an Uber or Lyft Accident Lawyer?
+What are the differences between Uber and Lyft accidents compared to other motor vehicle accidents?
+What Are the Common Causes of Uber and Lyft Accidents?
+Who is liable for Uber and Lyft accidents?
+Who will pay for damages in an Uber or Lyft accident?
+Do I need an Uber or Lyft accident lawyer?

 Difference Between Uber and Lyft Accidents From Other Motor Vehicle Accidents

 Uber and Lyft drivers are covered under a $1 million liability policy through an insurance company if an accident occurs during the course and scope of their employment, meaning during an actual trip or during the drive to pick up a passenger.

 In Los Angeles most motor vehicle drivers do not have such high liability insurance policies.
 In California, all drivers are required by law to have at least a 15/30 liability coverage, meaning the other party may recover $15,000 per person and up to $30,000 per accident.
 This means if “driver A” causes the accident and injures “driver B,” then driver B can recover up to $15,000 from “driver A’s” insurance company.
 However, if “driver B” has a passenger in their car, “passenger C,” then “passenger C” may also recover up to another $15,000 for their damages from “driver A’s” insurance company.
 Moreover, if “driver B” has another passenger, “passenger D” then all three of them (driver B, passenger C, and passenger D) may only recover up to $30,000 for their damages from driver A’s insurance company.
 Hence the $15,000 per person and $30,000 per accident insurance policy.
 However, that is not to say that “driver A” may not be sued personally for the damages caused by the accident.